 How the BeBalanced approach to weight loss is different from traditional dieting

 The BeBalanced program is a comprehensive 14-week program that is not just a diet but a complete lifestyle change.

 It begins with a fat-burning phase that puts your body into a ketogenic state that is more efficient than that of traditional ketogenic diets.
 Since no dietary fat is taken in during this portion of our program, all of the fat needed for energy is taken from your own body fat.
 In other words, the body uses up the fat for fuel as quickly as it breaks it down.

 We also provide supplementation your body needs to balance hormones naturally through liver support, enhanced gut health, natural plant-based progesterone, and ingredients for adrenal support and better stress response.

-We also include relaxation techniques, and one-on-one guided support to help you not only lose weight but to also balance your hormones naturally, helping you keep the weight off long-term.
+We also include relaxation techniques and one-on-one guided support to help you not only lose weight but also balance your hormones naturally, helping you keep the weight off long-term.
 When hormones are balanced, you will see improvement in your sleep, mood, energy levels, and more!

 Could your hormones be holding you back from your weight loss goals?

-If you have tried diet and exercise plans, but are not seeing results, hormones could be to blame.
-To find out if your hormones could be holding you back from your weight loss goals, click here to take a FREE hormone assessment.
+If you have tried diet and exercise plans but are not seeing results, hormones could be to blame.
+To find out if your hormones could be holding you back from your weight loss goals, click here to take a FREE Wellness Quiz.

 – Be well!